 Garis and Niles (1990) conducted a study that involved students in career planning classes at both Penn State University (PSU) and the University of Virginia (UVA).
 The study involved 112 students who completed the Survey of Career Development (SCD; Rayman & Super, 1978), the Self-Assessment of Confidence and Progress in Educational/Career Planning (SACP; Garis, 1982), and the Career Decision Scale (CDS; Osipow et al., 1976).
 The study also involved a control group and other treatment conditions involving SIGI and Discover.
-Garis and

-Niles found significant positive results for the career courses.
+Garis and Niles found significant positive results for the career courses.
 On the SCD, the career course compared to the control group produced higher scores at both universities; on the SACP, the course produced significant differences at UVA; and on the CDS, the course scores were significantly lower than in the control condition at PSU.
 They concluded that the career courses were highly effective in positively affecting career output measures.

-In a second study, Kern (1990) examined the effect of a career planning and decision-making course on career indecision and self-concept.
+Kern (1990) examined the effect of a career planning and decision-making course on career indecision and self-concept.
 The experimental group included students that had enrolled in a "World of Work" course and a control group of students that had enrolled in a sociology course.
 The CDS (Osipow, et al., 1976) was used as the instrument to measure career decidedness.
 In addition, the Tennessee Self-Concept Scale (Fitts, 1965) was used to measure changes in the nature of students' self-concept.
-A pre- posttest procedure yielded results indicating that students who participated in the career planning and decision-making course did not experience a decrease in their career indecision and actually had higher levels of career indecision than the comparison group.
+A preposttest procedure yielded results indicating that students who participated in the career planning and decision-making course did not experience a decrease in their career indecision and actually had higher levels of career indecision than the comparison group.
 This finding was partially explained by the fact that students with higher initial levels of career indecision chose to enroll in the career planning and decision-making course.
 In addition, results indicated no significant within group change or difference between the two groups with regard to the self-concept output variable.

 Lisansky (1990) sought to evaluate the effects of a life and career planning course on the cognitive style of decision-making and level of career decidedness of undecided freshmen college students.
 An experimental group and a control group were used.
 The previously discussed CDS (Osipow et al., 1976) was the measuring instrument used in this study.
 CDS score results did indicate that the experimental group had more rational, less dependent career decision-making styles, and showed an increase in the level of career decidedness.
+Higbee and Dwinell (1992) found significant positive increases in the tasks of establishing and clarifying purpose, career planning, educational involvement, lifestyle planning, and life management of freshmen enrolled in a self-awareness course.

 Oreshnick (1991) reported results of a study indicating enhanced career decision making resulting from a university career course intervention.
 A control group was used in this study.
 The measuring instrument was the Career Decision-Making Self-Efficacy Scale (CDMSE; Taylor & Betz, 1983), which is an instrument designed to assess students' career decision-making expectations.
-Results indicated significant pre-posttest increases in career decision-making self-efficacy for the treatment group compared to the control group.
+Results indicated significant pretest-posttest increases in career decision-making self-efficacy for the treatment group compared to the control group.
+Higbee and Dwinell (1992) used the Student Development Task Inventory (Winston, Miller & Prince, 1979) to study the changes in personal development of underprepared freshmen in a self-awareness course.
+Although not a "career" course per se, the found that students made progress in establishing educational and lifestyle goals in college, life management, and career planning.